dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 ![Disneyland Paris Arcade](/uploads/IMG_0843.JPG)

-*The lighting in the Arcade is gas powered, just like it would of in the 1900’s.*
+<div class="fun-fact">The lighting in the Arcade is gas powered, just like it would of in the 1900’s.</div>

 ### Sleeping Beauty’s Castle & Fantasyland